 Be it the event tour on a paddle steamer, round trips or short excursions - every trip across Lake Maggiore is an experience.
 The sister towns of Locarno and Ascona are located on the two bays.
 A charming contrast that always surprises is the light blue of the lake in front of the sugared peaks of Tamaro and Gambarogno.

-The limited day ticket costs 13.80 CHF.
-With the 24 CHF ticket you can sail the entire Swiss part of the lake.
+With the day ticket you can sail the whole Swiss part of the lake.
 There are several options for visiting the Italian side.
-A car ferry connects the ports of Intra and Laveno every 20 minutes
+A car ferry connects the ports of Intra and Laveno every 20 minutes.

 Lake Lugano on the southern edge of the Alps belongs mainly to the Swiss canton of Ticino.
 The lake also has a share in the Italian provinces of Varese and Como.
 Situated at 270 meters above sea level, the lake is up to 288 meters deep and 35 kilometers long.

-Round trips from Lugano cost CHF 21.60 to Melide, CHF 30.80 to Morcuote and CHF 37.40 to Ponte Tresa.
-If you want to visit more places, it's best to choose a season ticket The day ticket is available for 38.00 CHF, a three-day ticket for 58.00 CHF and a weekly ticket for 68.00 CHF.
-Children travel at a reduced price
+There are round trips from Lugano to Melide, to Morcuote and to Ponte Tresa.
+If you want to visit more places, it is best to choose a time ticket.
+In addition to the day pass, there is also a three-day pass and a weekly pass.
+Children travel at a reduced price.

 The pier in Lugano is located near Piazza della Riforma.
-The boats run all year round.
+The boats operate all year round.
 They operate most frequently between the end of March and October.
-At this time they sometimes even go as far as Ponte Tresa, which is right on the border with Italy
+At this time they sometimes even go as far as Ponte Tresa, which is right on the border with Italy.

 With its rivers and lakes, the Three Lakes Region is predestined for a leisurely cruise on a passenger ship.